BlazZ1t/NotGoogleDrive/server/README.md

 ### Login
-Accepts two fields in its body: username and password Returns an access token that is active for 30 minutes.
+Accepts two fields in its body: username and password Now includes a boolean value "remember_me".
+If true, sends a refresh token that can (and should) be used to get access tokens.
+Returns an access token that is active for 30 minutes.
 Add this token to any other request header like this:
 GET /list
 Authorization: Bearer <token\>

+### Refresh
+Send an empty request, looks only for refresh token and sends a new access one

 ## File manipulation methods
 All of these methods require heaving a valid Bearer token